winter mountaineering course

 Basic physical fitness is necessary.
 To be able to trek the mountain trails in the summer at times shorter than those described in the guidebooks is a good start.
 With this in mind, you have to answer the question of what you want to do in these mountains.
 If it is winter ascending the easiest way to the top of the peaks as I said classic mountaineering style, then you should complete at least the basic winter mountaineering course.
 If you want to hike in alpine terrain, it is best if you complete an alpine course.

 If you want mountain climbing, this is a long way.
 The best is to start with a rock climbing course.
 After that, it will be necessary to climb independently on climbing walls and on rocks for a few months regularly.
 Then you will be ready for the second stage, i.e. the mountain climbing course.
 After the course, it’s time to gain independence again in this area.
-You should spend additional 5-6 days a year climbing in the mountains apart from regular training and climbing on rocks.
+You should spend an additional 5-6 days a year climbing in the mountains apart from regular training and climbing on rocks.

 PT: What about winter climbing?